 Imagine you are part of a legal team with an annual external legal spend of millions.
-That can corresponds to thousands of invoices from law firms annually.
+That can correspond to thousands of invoices from law firms annually.
 That’s hundreds of thousands of narrative line items.
 A real mountain of invoice data.
 This legal team needs to be able to process all of this, control costs, while working matters in collaboration with their law firms.
 No pressure, right?
-Well, cost control and efficiency are only possible when you can analyse all of your legal spend data and then use it to make clever human decisions.
+Well, cost control and efficiency are only possible when you can analyze all of your legal spend data and then use it to make clever human decisions.

 Historically, this has been a chore.
 If you’re an in-house lawyer, you know all about it.
 Boring line-by-line invoice reviews.
 Endless email queries.
 Subjective judgments about whether this firm or that firm is billing too much for prohibited costs.
 And fraught conversations with outside counsel relationship managers based on shaky figures and selective intuition.

 If you’re a General Counsel, what’s the opportunity cost of this invoice review?